zth/vscode-rescript-relay/README.md

 - Automatically formatting all GraphQL operations in your documents on save using `prettier`.
 - Run the Relay compiler through VSCode directly, and get notified when it errors.
 - Project is refreshed and recompiled whenever `relay.config.js` changes.
+- A ton of codegen and automatic GraphQL refactoring is supported.
+- Easily generate new components, extract existing selections to new fragment components, etc.

 ### Code generation